ForLoveOfCats/SkyOfSteel/README.md

 ## Modding

-SkyOfSteel has a WIP gamemode modding API utilizing [IronPython](https://github.com/IronLanguages/ironpython2 "IronPython Github Page").
+SkyOfSteel has a gamemode modding system utilizing [Roslyn](https://github.com/dotnet/roslyn "Roslyn Github Page") to provide runtime
-The intention is to allow for fully custom gamemodes to be developed.
-Currently scripting is server side only however client side scripting is on the todo list.
+C# compilation.
+The intention is to allow for fully custom gamemodes to be developed with full access to internal game APIs both server side *and* client side.
 In addition there is a full ingame REPL console.

-The gamemode API is based around game events.
+The gamemode API has a concept of game events.
 Whenever something occurs ingame it is processed as an "event" which can be filtered and discarded by gamemode scripts programmatically.
-This allows for a great deal of flexibility even without the normal API for such things as setting player positions and the like (which are being worked on).
+This allows for a great deal of flexibility before even touching the normal API.